Rafaelatff/Raspberry-pi-WissTek-Lab/README.md

 ## Preparing Raspberry PI for use

+A few packages needed to be installed.

+After the installation proccess is complete, open the Command Prompt and run a 'pip install serial'.
+The serial is used by '1_Python_MoT_Requisição.py'.

 ## Installing AnyDesk

 Download [AnyDesk](https://anydesk.com/pt/downloads/linux) installer for linux, copy the file to a USB pen drive and then connect it to the Rasp.
 Or, copy the AnyDesk installer ('/home/pi/outros'folder, file: anydesk_6.1.1-1armhf.deb) from current image to the new one.
 Start the installation.